nih-cfde/usecases/objectives/discover-datasets.md

 has_children: false
 ---

-Obtain data to help describe research opportunities (e.g., for a grant), apply for dbGaP, or pass on to computational biologists for analysis.
+Obtain as many datasets as possible about a biological question to help describe research opportunities (e.g., for a grant), apply for dbGaP, form hypotheses, or to pass on to computational biologists for analysis.